rocket-pool/docs.rocketpool.net/docs/guides/node/cli-intro.md

-   start, s                   Start the Rocket Pool service pause, p                   Pause the Rocket Pool service stop, o                    Pause the Rocket Pool service (alias of 'rocketpool service pause') logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats compose                    View the Rocket Pool service docker compose config version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done. install-update-tracker, d  Install the update tracker that provides the available system update count to the metrics dashboard check-cpu-features, ccf    Checks if your CPU supports all of the features required by the "modern" version of certain client images.
-If not, it prints what features are missing. get-config-yaml            Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions export-eth1-data           Exports the execution client (eth1) chain data to an external folder.
-Use this if you want to back up your chain data before switching execution clients. import-eth1-data           Imports execution client (eth1) chain data from an external folder.
-Use this if you want to restore the data from an execution client that you previously backed up. resync-eth1                Deletes the main ETH1 client's chain data and resyncs it from scratch.
+   start, s                   Start the Rocket Pool service pause, p                   Pause the Rocket Pool service stop, o                    Pause the Rocket Pool service (alias of 'rocketpool service pause') reset-docker, rd           Cleanup Docker resources, including stopped containers, unused images and networks.
+Stops and restarts Smartnode. prune-docker, pd           Cleanup unused Docker resources, including stopped containers, unused images, networks and volumes.
+Does not restart smartnode, so the running containers and the images and networks they reference will not be pruned. logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats compose                    View the Rocket Pool service docker compose config version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done. install-update-tracker, d  Install the update tracker that provides the available system update count to the metrics dashboard get-config-yaml            Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions resync-eth1                Deletes the main ETH1 client's chain data and resyncs it from scratch.
 Only use this as a last resort! resync-eth2                Deletes the ETH2 client's chain data and resyncs it from scratch.
 Only use this as a last resort! terminate, t               Deletes all of the Rocket Pool Docker containers and volumes, including your ETH1 and ETH2 chain data and your Prometheus database (if metrics are enabled).
+Also removes your entire `.rocketpool` configuration folder, including your wallet, password, and validator keys.
 Only use this if you are cleaning up the Smartnode and want to start over!

-OPTIONS:
+GLOBAL OPTIONS:
    --compose-file value, -f value  Optional compose files to override the standard Rocket Pool docker compose YAML files; this flag may be defined multiple times
    --help, -h                      show help
 ```